OliPelz/how-to-fsck-on-synology-dsm6/README.md

 # How to properly do a filesystem check (fsck or e2fck) on Synology DSM 6.0 e.g. DS414

 I tried a lot of instructions and tutorials to do a file system check on a Synology DSM 6 device e.g the DS414.

 The first step involves unmounting the partition you want to check e.g. the /volumes/ path before you can file system check it.

 All the instructions I found are inaccurate, too old (most are for DSM 4 or 5), do not work or a dangerous.
 I just could not get the unmounting to work!

-Presteps are install ipckg using instructions found here: https://github.com/basmussen/ds414-boostrap-dsm5 then install the packages less, lsof, mlocate,
+Presteps are install ```ipckg``` using instructions found here: ```https://github.com/basmussen/ds414-boostrap-dsm5``` then install the packages ```less, lsof, mlocate```

 E.g. the common advice:
 ```
 syno_poweroff_task -d
 ```
-shuts down all services including telnet and apache, etc. also shutsdown my ssh server and the webserver making the box completely inaccessible while still powered on -> you need to hard reset the box
+shuts down all services including telnet and the web interface etc. but it also shutsdown my ssh server and the webserver making the box completely inaccessible while still powered on -> you need to hard reset the box

 the other common advice to just do a